Introduction to Shudraka’s Mrichchakatika (The Little Clay Cart)

 First of all, the problems the play addresses are prevalent in almost around the world, and that too, almost at all times.
 Extramarital affairs are not just part of the modern culture but are an ancient phenomenon, and therefore, stories related to this can be found in almost all kinds of literature, right from the Middle East, and Africa to the Europe and Americas.

 However, I was utterly disappointed with the portrayal of Charudatta’s wife, which I felt was quite insufficient.
 But I cannot understand it completely, as it was set in an era where women were in total submission to their husbands and accepted all their demands.

 That aside, the play is rightly counted among the classics and takes a much broader approach at playwriting in terms of culture and story narration, which is quite a rarity in ancient Indian plays.

-Do you know What Makes a Good Story? read this article and let us know your view in comment section.
+Do you know what makes a good story?
+Read this article and let us know your view in the comment section.

 Noman Shaikh is the co-founder and editor-in-chief of Bombay Reads.
 He grew up in Mumbai, a city he loves more than any other, and currently works as a content consultant.
 His expertise lies in creating high-quality academic and marketing content in the form of blogs, articles, op-eds, etc. Noman has worked with reputed brands, including Economic Times (through Spiral Media), Coinbase (through MattsenKumar), AdEngage, Della Group, GBIM Technologies, VAP Group, etc. For his published portfolio, click here.
 Contact Noman on noman@bombayreads for engagement.